MikaelDDavidd/MikaelDDavidd.github.io/index.md

 At first I started it all as an entusiast and so I decided to get more into it so here I am.

-# Header 1
+# Status Saver

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+This was my first step into the codding universe... and app that you can use to download midia from the daily post that people do on WhatsApp Appp.

 ## Header 2